An Anatomy-Aware Shared Control Approach for Assisted Teleoperation of Lung Ultrasound Examinations: METHODOLOGY

-\item \textbf{Condition 3}: The $\mathcal{CP}_i$ is on the edge of the triangle, $\boldsymbol{x}$ is on the positive side of the face normal $ \mathcal{N}_i$ and the local surface described by the considered triangle and the adjacent triangle which shares $\mathcal{CP}_i$ is concave.
-The plane having normal $\mathcal{N}_i - \mathcal{CP}_i$ is added to the constraints. \end{enumerate}
+\item \textbf{Condition 3}: The $\mathcal{CP}_i$ is on the edge of the triangle, $\bs{x}_{ee}^p$ is on the positive side of the face normal $ \mathcal{N}_i$ and the local surface described by the considered triangle and the adjacent triangle which shares $\mathcal{CP}_i$ is concave.
+The plane with normal $\mathcal{N}_i$ and point $\mathcal{CP}_i$ is added to the constraints. \end{enumerate}